phimath/stream_state/README.md

 ## Easy State Persistence (Save variables across App launches)

+>There is a 2nd example file called `persist_state_main.dart` that shows different persisted `StreamState` objects, including a persisted Custom Class.

 SteamState makes it very easy to persist state across app launches.
 To allow `StreamState` objects to persist, you must call `await initStreamStatePersist()` when you start your app.
 The easiest way to do this is in your `main()` function like so:
 ```dart
     void main() async {